Yogyakarta Principles

 The Yogyakarta Principles is a document about human rights in the areas of sexual orientation and gender identity that was published as the outcome of an international meeting of human rights groups in Yogyakarta, Indonesia, in November 2006.
 The principles were supplemented and expanded in 2017 to include new grounds of gender expression and sex characteristics and a number of new principles.
-However, the Principles have never been accepted by the United Nations (UN) and the attempt to make gender identity and sexual orientation new categories of non-discrimination has been repeatedly rejected by the General Assembly, the UN Human Rights Council and other UN bodies.

 The principles and the supplement contain a set of precepts intended to apply the standards of international human rights law to address the abuse of human rights of lesbian, gay, bisexual, transgender, and intersex (LGBTI) people.
+The principles have never been accepted by the United Nations (UN) and the attempt to make gender identity and sexual orientation new categories of non-discrimination has been repeatedly rejected by the General Assembly, the UN Human Rights Council and other UN bodies.

 Versions

 Original 2006 Principles

 The Principles themselves are a lengthy document addressing legal matters.
 A website that was established to hold the principles and to make them accessible has an overview of the principles, reproduced here in full: